External Ids for LOX Gene

 GeneCards Summary for LOX Gene

 LOX (Lysyl Oxidase) is a Protein Coding gene.
 Diseases associated with LOX include Oral Submucous Fibrosis and Occipital Horn Syndrome.
-Among its related pathways are Collagen biosynthesis and modifying enzymes and Elastic fibre formation.
+Among its related pathways are Elastic fibre formation and Collagen biosynthesis and modifying enzymes.
 GO annotations related to this gene include copper ion binding and protein-lysine 6-oxidase activity.
 An important paralog of this gene is LOXL1.

 UniProtKB/Swiss-Prot for LOX Gene